Andrew Michael Teo

 “Even though headline sovereign debt levels are low in China, so much quasi-sovereign activity happens through the banking system that if you include some of those contingent liabilities, the number can get very big,” says Charlene Chu, head of Fitch’s China Bank Ratings.
 “People forget that China undertook its fiscal stimulus package through the banking system rather than by issuing public debt in the same way other countries did.”

-While government debt in China, which is financed through the banking system, is definitely much larger than it appears at first glance, nobody, however, is predicting an imminent banking crisis.
-On the other hand, it does not rule out one over the next few years.
+While government debt in China is definitely much larger than it appears at first glance, nobody is predicting an imminent debt crisis.
+On the contrary, it does not mean that a debt crisis will not occur.

 China’s fiscal picture is not quite as pristine as Beijing would have the world believe, but surging growth rates tentatively cover up a lot of sins and the situation remains much worse in the west.
 China’s inflation hit another 3-year high at 6.5% in July.
 By itself, that rate is not especially high, and Beijing has succeeded in checking inflation in the past.
 Even as the economy grew quickly over the last decade, overheating was not a problem—GDP grew at an average annual rate of 10.5% from 2001-10, but consumer prices rose an average of only 2.2% per year during the same period.

-However, China is facing the possibility of a stagflation, which is a sign that Beijing’s monetary policy has reached its limit.
+However, the difference now is that inflation is rising even as growth slows.
+This is known as stagflation.
+This is a sign that Beijing’s monetary policy, which kept both the exchange rate and prices stable for a decade even as productivity grew dramatically, has reached its limit.
 Unwinding that policy may be painful both for China and the world.